USGS Coastal and Marine Geology Program

 |Lidar for Science and Resource Management|

-Multi-spectral remote sensing of coastal-marine and terrestrial environments.
+Utilizing multi-spectral remote sensing to study coastal-marine and terrestrial environments.

 |Marine Aggregate Resources and Processes|

-Collaborative collection of information about offshore aggregate deposits such as grain size, composition and extent to support resource and habitat assessments, and sustainable use and protection.
+Providing information about offshore aggregate deposits such as grain size, composition, and extent, to support resource and habitat assessments, and sustainability.